Mississippi State football coach Mike Leach dies at 61 - WHIZ News

 “Mike was a giving and attentive husband, father and grandfather.
 He was able to participate in organ donation at UMMC as a final act of charity,” the family said in a statement issued by Mississippi State.
 “We are supported and uplifted by the outpouring of love and prayers from family, friends, Mississippi State University, the hospital staff, and football fans around the world.
 Thank you for sharing in the joy of our beloved husband and father’s life.”

-In 21 seasons as a head coach at Texas Tech, Washington State and Mississippi State, Leach went 158-107.
-Mississippi State was his third head coaching stop on an unusual path in the profession.
+In 21 seasons as a head coach at Texas Tech, Washington State and Mississippi State, Leach went 158-107 after taking an unusual path to the profession.

 Leach fought through a bout with pneumonia late in this season, coughing uncontrollably at times during news conferences, but seemed to be improving, according to those who worked with him.